 The Bodhi Tree was a large fig tree located in Bodh Gaya in India.
 Planted in 288 BC, it is the oldest living human-planted tree in the world; and none less than Mr. Siddhartha Gautama, aka Buddha, attained enlightenment under this special plant.
 The Bodhi Tree is often depicted with heart-shaped leaves.

-From this impressive sacred complex, you can go west towards the Basawakkulama Tank reservoir where two exhibitions, the Archeological and the Folk Museum, can be visited.
+From this impressive sacred complex, you can go west towards the Basawakkulama Tank reservoir where you can visit two exhibitions at the Archeological and the Folk Museum.

 Tip: It’s no biggy walking around barefoot in a temple.
 But circling an outdoor stupa in the noonish heat can be very unpleasant.
 Fortunately, there is nothing wrong with wearing socks.
 I took a pair with knobs to avoid slipping on the large, shiny stones.